Helliconia: Humans

-Phagors were the dominant race on Helliconia before the Helliconia-Batalix system was captured by Freyr.
-The increased temperatures caused by the new stellar configuration, it is implied, kick-started the evolution of humans on Helliconia.
-Before this, the ancestors of humans had been ape-like creatures sometimes kept as pets by the phagors.
-Because humans emerged after the solar system's capture by Freyr, the phagors call them "Sons of Freyr".
+Phagors were the dominant race on Helliconia before Batalix and the planets in orbit about it were captured by Freyr.
+The increased temperatures and UV-radiation caused by the new stellar configuration encouraged the evolution of humans on Helliconia.
+Before this, the ancestors of humans had been ape-like creatures from the continent of Hespagorat (once joined to the continent of Campannlat by a land bridge), sometimes kept as pets by the phagors.
+Because humans emerged after the solar system's capture by Freyr, the phagors associate them with the new star, and thus call them "Sons of Freyr".
 Remnants of human evolution can be seen in the continued existence of several sub-human and semi-human species on Helliconia.
 The humans of Helliconia and those of Earth are therefore unrelated despite their apparent near-identity, products of convergent evolution.

-By the end of each great autumn, humans have developed levels of civilization comparable at their most advanced to Renaissance Europe, with technology such as telescopes, map-making, and porcelain glass.
-However, each time the thousand-year great winter returns, human civilization inevitably regresses and has to be rebuilt again the next spring.
+By the end of each great autumn, humans have developed levels of civilization comparable at their most advanced to Renaissance Europe, with technology such as telescopes, map-making, porcelain and glass-crafting, and even gas-lamps.
+However, each time the centuries-long great winter (also called the "Weyr-Winter") returns, human civilization inevitably regresses and has to be rebuilt again the next spring.
 The books hint that humans in some regions are becoming more competent at preserving knowledge and social structures through the winter, and that over the next few great years they may develop a scientific-industrial civilization capable of surviving throughout the great year, and thus completely dominating Helliconia.

-Bone Fever and Fat Death

-Bone Fever is a human viral disease characterized by an extreme form of anorexia, an epidemic of which sweeps the world early in the great spring.
-Fat Death is a disease characterized by an extreme form of binge eating, an epidemic of which sweeps the world late in the great autumn.
+Semi-Humans

+Several species similar to humans have evolved on Helliconia, and exist contemporaneously with the dominant species of human we follow across the trilogy.

+Madis

+A nomadic species that experiences life as passage of distance, rather than a passage of time.
+Madis are similar to humans, but more slender and of smaller stature, possessing a consciousness described as not-quite-human; they have dark skin, faces described as somewhat bird-like, excellent eyesight, and zygodactylous fingers and toes (four opposing four on the hands, giving them extraordinary grips; four facing forward and four at the heels on the feet, giving them an especial nimbleness).

+Madis communicate by singing their language, and generally mate for life.
+When two of them are joined in what they recognise as a form of marriage, they merge their names (ex: the name of a married pair may be "The Cathkaarnits," the male called "Cathkaarnit-he," and the female "Cathkaarnit-she").
+Some Madis have been known to associate and cross-breed with humans, though the humans are usually the ones to initiate such relationships, as the Madis generally care only for their nomadic journey.